A660 road: History

 In the early 18th century the main road from Leeds to Otley ran via Burley and Cookridge and over the top of The Chevin, while the road from Leeds to Headingley was only a country lane.
 The Leeds-Otley Turnpike Trust was established in 1755, and improved the road from Leeds to Headingley and thence to Cookridge to join the existing road.
 There were toll bars in Woodhouse Lane and at Otley, and in 1775 a third toll house was built in Headingley village.
 In 1836 the trustees commissioned George Hayward to design a new route to bypass the steep slopes of The Chevin.
 The necessary Act of Parliament was passed in 1837, and the new stretch of road was opened in 1842, following today's route along the north side of the hill.
-Tolls on the road were abolished in January 1867, following the Leeds Improvement Act of 1866.
+Tolls on the road were abolished in January 1867, following the Leeds Improvement Act 1866.

 The first suburban horse-drawn bus service in Leeds was that to Far Headingley along this road, started in 1838, providing five services daily.
 The first horse-drawn tram in Leeds followed, in 1871.
 Fittingly, the number 1 bus service operated by First Leeds still runs on a route which includes the A660 from the city centre past Headingley and Lawnswood before turning off towards Holt Park.